List icon Contents

 // Loading the required web page.

-// Creating UI component for rendering web content
+// Creating a UI component for rendering web content

 // loaded in the given Browser instance.